Skip to main content

 There were plenty of staff on duty for once and we were served pretty quickly, the boys opting for pints of the 5.2% Citra single hop pale ale, Crackendale, from Thornbridge whilst I went for a lower strength option in the form of the 4.5% Independence from Bristol Beer Factory, which as usual was an easy-drinking pint with Citra, Mosaic, and Amarillo which gave citrus, berry, and tropical notes underpinned by the trademark solid malty base you expect from BBF (NBSS 3).
 The boys were more than happy with their pints of Crackendale, so when we realised we had time for a quick pint before our train, I decided to join them on it.
 And I have to say it was on very good form, cool, refreshing, with plenty of backbone overlaid with zesty notes (NBSS 3.5).
 Our number had by now had increased to 4, as we had been joined by Dave, making his first appearance at a Town game after several weeks of Spanish sunshine.

 We finished our pints and headed over the bridge to the platform for the third leg of our journey, which would take us to Thornaby.
-It was all pretty uneventful until, as we approached our destination, Dave could not find the ticket for this leg of the journey on his phone - an issue that has affected me in the past - but when he explained his predicament to the guard she threw it out to the crowd for their opinion, and he was free to go on his way!
+It was all pretty uneventful until, as we approached our destination, Dave could not find the ticket for this leg of the journey on his phone - an issue that has affected me in the past - but when he explained his predicament to the guard she threw it out to the crowd for their opinion, and, despite a few no's from us, he was free to go on his way!
 A 20 minute wait in the sunshine at Thornaby allowed time for a quick sandwich from the station buffet, and then the final leg to Hartlepool.

 We didn't have far to go to get a drink once we arrived in Hartlepool.
 Within the main station building is the Rat Race, a well-known micropub that I had visited previously, most recently in 2024, but this was the first time I had visited by train and so without the car I was able to relax more.
 First thing though was getting in, and with the door on the town side locked, we had to use the entrance from within the station.